 As everyone can attest, Superhero activities are hugely engaging for children.
 Superheroes is also a topic I was hesitant to plan a full theme around for many years.
 I was afraid that the children’s excitement level would go up, and never return to a manageable rate.

-The Superhero theme was a hit, and turned out to be perfectly manageable.
-Dress up props were available in the gymnasium, where loud noises and running were the norm.
+The Superhero theme was a hit and turned out to be perfectly manageable.
+Dress up props were available in the gymnasium, where loud noises and running were the norms.
 A number of books read in the classroom highlighted good character traits of Superheroes.
 Puzzles, manipulative toys, and sensory trays rounded out our activities.

 Edmonton Comic And Entertainment Expo

 Last Fall I attended the Edmonton Comic & Entertainment Expo because it looked so fun!
 I also hoped to get some more ideas for my Superhero theme.
 The multitude of booths showcasing art, toys, outfits and much more offered loads of inspiration.
 And I visualized a Superhero Party theme working for our next Father/Preschooler evening (held this past March.)

 The evening started out with a potluck supper.
 Open-ended toys were available for guests to manipulate, with Superhero figures added in.